maximpertsov/asteroid/README.md

 # asteroid
 Asteroid clone inspired by RiceRocks from Introduction to Interactive Programming in Python on Coursera.

-Ported to Ruby using the Gosu library.
+Implemented using the Ruby Gosu library.

 Contains one small level at the moment.

+Artwork credits:
+  Kim Lathrop (background, debris, ship, and missiles)